 - In building your email list make sure that recipients have opted in to receive your newsletters.
 That is, that they have given permission to be contacted for marketing / promotional purposes.

 Finally, it should be just as easy to unsubscribe as it was to subscribe.
-I know it hurts but this is a reality of email marketing.
+I know it hurts to think about losing valuable subscribers but this is a reality of email marketing.
 Subscribers will, at some point, choose to stop receiving your updates.

 Don’t be clingy and force subscribers to jump through hoops and endless confirmations just to be removed from your email list.
 That will only leave a bad taste in the mouth.